About

 The National Assessment Program (NAP) provides useful nationally comparable evidence about student achievement.
 The data can be used to inform future policy development, resource allocation, curriculum planning and intervention programs.

-It helps governments, education authorities, schools and the community to see whether young Australians are reaching important educational goals.
-It helps drive improvements in student outcomes by providing information about how education programs are working, areas for improvement, and which schools need support in teaching and learning.
+The program helps drive improvements in student outcomes by providing information about how education programs are working, areas for improvement, and which schools need support in teaching and learning.
 It also allows governments to monitor the success of policies aimed at improving the achievement of different student groups, such as First Nations students.

 The NAP can support school improvement by enabling teachers to monitor their students’ progress over time against the national measure, to identify strengths and areas to improve in teaching programs, and to set goals.